[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ A ] [ next ]

 installation scripts, however, must not change this file, but use the

-mechanism.
+update-texmf mechanism.
 Local administrators are encouraged to

-use the update-texmf
+use the update-texmf mechanism, too.

 Packages are free to add configuration items to the common configuration files, but they should not try to override configuration items that are supplied by other packages.
 Rather, shared configuration items should be supplied by the Basic TeX packages or any other package on which all involved packages depend, with a setting appropriate for all.
 If this is impractical, the involved packages must at least agree on the way different packages override other's settings[7].

-Maintainer scripts should call update-updmap
+Maintainer scripts should call update-updmap with the option

 --quiet.
 Besides that, the configuration update programs should